kanchan-rawal/Training-15-days/README.md

 ---
 # Day 4 (30 june 2025)
 ## PC Hardware troubleshooting
-Hardware refers to the physical parts of a computer system — the components you can touch and see.
+**Hardware** refers to the physical parts of a computer system — the components you can touch and see.
 These parts work together to process data, perform tasks, and run software.
 ### Types of computer hardware:
 **Input Devices:**	Keyboard, Mouse, Microphone, Webcam	Allow users to input data into the computer.

 **Output Devices:**	Monitor, Printer, Speakers	Display or output information from the computer.

 **Processing Unit	CPU (Processor), Motherboard	:**The brain of the computer; processes data and controls operations.

 **Storage Devices:**	Hard Disk (HDD), SSD, Pen Drive	Store data permanently or temporarily.

 **Memory:**
 *(RAM)*	RAM (Random Access Memory)	Temporary memory that holds data currently being used.

 **Power Supply Unit (PSU):**	SMPS	Converts electricity to usable power for components.

-**Expansion Components	Graphics Card (GPU), Sound Card:**	Enhance performance or add features.
+**Expansion Components:** Graphics Card (GPU), Sound Card	Enhance performance or add features.

 **Cooling System:**	Fans, Heat Sink, Liquid Coolers	Prevent components from overheating.

 **Ports and Cables:**	USB, HDMI, Ethernet, SATA cables	Connect devices and transfer data/power.